alexanderzobnin/grafana-simracing-telemetry/README.md

 #### Install plugin from package

 Go to the [github releases](https://github.com/alexanderzobnin/grafana-simracing-telemetry/releases) and select latest release.
-Download `alexanderzobnin-simracingtelemetry-datasource-x.x.x.zip` file.
+Download `alexanderzobnin-simracingtelemetry-datasource-x.x.x.zip` file from the assets.
 Unpack it into your grafana plugins directory (by default it's `C:\Program Files\GrafanaLabs\grafana\data\plugins`).
 Create `plugins` folder if it's not exist.
 Then, restart Grafana server.
 It can be done within a task manager (services tab).